Bachelor of Peace and Conflict Studies

 |Indicative annual tuition fees (24 units)||International student place: $33,500|

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Ministerial Adviser, Non Government Organisation Worker, Community Development Officer, Parliamentary Adviser, Parliamentary Member, Personal / Research Officer (Local MP), Policy Adviser, Political Adviser, Politician, Development Officer, Diplomatic corps, Project Officer, Public Servant, Human Resource Manager, Humanitarian / Aid Worker, Industrial relations, International Aid Agency Employee, International Development Worker
+Ministerial Adviser, Non Government Organisation Worker, Community Development Officer, Parliamentary Adviser, Parliamentary Member, Personal / Research Officer (Local MP), Policy Adviser, Political Adviser, Politician, Development Officer, Diplomatic corps, Project Officer, Public Servant, Human Resource Manager, Humanitarian / Aid Worker, Industrial relations, International Aid Agency Employee, International Development Worker, Member of Parliament

 The University of Adelaide is committed to regular reviews of the courses and programs it offers to students.
 The University of Adelaide therefore reserves the right to discontinue or vary programs and courses without notice.
 Please read the important information contained in the disclaimer.